zchking/docs/pages/katalon-studio/tutorials/git_integration_introduction.md

 ![Commit option from Git menu](../../images/katalon-studio/tutorials/git_integration_introduction/Commit-option-from-Git-menu.png)

 2\.
 The **Git Staging tab** will appear for configuration.
-**Unstaged Changes**: Changes which have been made but haven’t been committed.
+**Unstaged Changes**: Changes which have been made but haven't been committed.
 **Staged Changes**: Selected changes from **Unstaged Changes**.
 These changes will be committed.

 ![Git Staging tab](../../images/katalon-studio/tutorials/git_integration_introduction/Git-Staging-tab.png)